exaco/laravel-octane-dockerfile/README.md

 - **Horizon:** A dedicated container for running Laravel Horizon to manage your Redis queues.
 - **Scheduler:** A container responsible for executing Laravel's scheduled tasks.
 - **Database:** A PostgreSQL container for your application's database.
+- **Redis:** An in-memory data store used for caching and as a message broker for Laravel Horizon.
+- **Minio:** An S3-compatible object storage service, perfect for handling file uploads and storage.
+- **Typesense:** A fast, typo-tolerant, and open-source search engine for building powerful search functionality into your application.
 - **pgAdmin & pghero:** Web-based tools for managing your PostgreSQL database and monitoring its performance.
 - **Backup Service:** A container that performs automated backups of your database to ensure data safety.
 - **System Monitoring:** Includes Glances and Netdata containers to provide real-time insights and monitoring for your entire infrastructure.